Utah man accused of causing wildfire by burning a spider

 He was in the Utah County jail Tuesday on nearly $2,000 bail.
 It was unknown if he had an attorney.

-The wildfire quickly spread up the mountain and had burned less than 1 square mile (1 square kilometer) as of Tuesday, according to fire officials.
+The wildfire quickly spread up the mountain and had burned less than 1 square mile as of Tuesday, according to fire officials.
 No homes had been damaged.